 Quick Facts About Evan

-Evan was elected to his first term in the West Virginia House of Delegates in 2018.
+Evan was first elected to the West Virginia House of Delegates in 2018.

 Evan has lived in Monongalia County since 1997.